joakimcruden-ctrl/harmony-sase-azure-lab-backend-/README.md

 - **Region:** `location` is specified per resource in `main.tf` (default "Sweden Central").
 Adjust to your nearest region.
 - **RDP Module Vars:** In `rdp.tf` you can set `rdp_location`, `rdp_prefix`, `rdp_vm_size`, `rdp_allowed_cidrs` (default `0.0.0.0/0`; tighten this).
   - Toggle with `enable_rdp` (default `false`).
 The PowerShell `-AddRdp` flag sets this for you.
+  - RDP VM count always equals `resource_group_count` when enabled (no separate count to keep them in sync).

 Examples: